-Anisomycin ReadyMade™ Solution is a filter-sterilized (0.2 μm) solution of Anisomycin that has been dissolved in PBS (pH 4.6) at a concentration of 10 mg/ml.
+Anisomycin ReadyMade™ Solution is a sterile-filtered (0.2 μm) solution of Anisomycin that has been dissolved in PBS (pH 4.6) at a concentration of 10 mg/ml.
 Anisomycin is a natural alkaloid anti-protozoal pyrrolidine antibiotic that was discovered in 1954.
 It can activate signal transduction pathways such as stress-activated protein kinases (SAPK) and MAP kinase.
 SAPK pathways play a role in a number of diseases including cancer and Alzheimer's disease.
 The product has been used to study apoptosis, affecting both pro- and anti-apoptotic mechanisms.
 It stimulates two anti-apoptotic proteins, Akt and Bcl-2, and activates JNKs and P38, which both participate in stress and apoptotic responses.
 Anisomycin may block the SARS-CoV-2 infection, and it can block the macrophage inflammation which may further inhibit the cytokine storm in COVID-19 disease.

 We also offer: